TimotheeNkwar/Data-Science-projects/README.md

   - Logistic Regression
   - K-Nearest Neighbors (KNN)
 #### 🎯 Results:
-- The best model achieved an **accuracy of ~89%** on the test set with the knn algorith.
+- The best model achieved an **accuracy of ~89%** on the test set with the knn algorithm.
 - Important features: **height**, **weight**, and **foot size**
 - The model was evaluated using a **confusion matrix**, **precision**, and **recall**